Neural Q-learning for solving PDEs: Introduction

-Another related area of research is PINNs (Raissi, Perdikaris, and Karniadakis \cite{raissi2019physics}), which train neural networks to merge observed data with PDEs.
+Another related area of research is PINNs (\cite{raissi2019physics}), which train neural networks to merge observed data with PDEs.
 This enables its users to make use of a priori knowledge of the governing equations in physics.
-Analysis of solving second order elliptic/parabolic PDEs with PINNs can be found in Shin, Darbon and Karniadakis \cite{shin2020convergence}.
-DeepONet (Lu, Jin, Pang, Zhang, and Karniadakis \cite{lu2021learning}) proposes solving a family of PDEs in parallel.
+Analysis of solving second order elliptic/parabolic PDEs with PINNs can be found in \cite{shin2020convergence}.
+DeepONet (\cite{lu2021learning}) proposes solving a family of PDEs in parallel.
 Its architecture is split into two parallel networks: a branch net, which approximates functions related to input PDEs, and a trunk net that maps spatial coordinates to possible functions.
 Combining these two networks, it is possible to learn the solution of a PDE given enough training data from traditional solvers.
-Mathematical analysis of DeepONet in detail can be found in Lanthaler, Mishra, and Karniadakis \cite{lanthaler2021error}.
-DeepSets (Germain, Lauri\`ere, Pham, and Warin \cite{germain2021deepsets}) are designed to solve a class of PDEs which are invariant to permutations.
+Mathematical analysis of DeepONet in detail can be found in \cite{lanthaler2021error}.
+DeepSets (\cite{germain2021deepsets}) are designed to solve a class of PDEs which are invariant to permutations.
 It computes simultaneously an approximation of the solution and its gradient.
-For solving fully nonlinear PDE, Pham, Warin, and Germain \cite{pham2021neural} estimates the solution and its gradient simultaneously by backward time induction.
-For linear PDEs, MOD-Net (Zhang, Luo, Zhang, Xu, and Ma \cite{zhang2021mod}) uses a DNN to parameterize the Green’s function and approximate the solution.
+For solving fully nonlinear PDE, \cite{pham2021neural} estimates the solution and its gradient simultaneously by backward time induction.
+For linear PDEs, MOD-Net (\cite{zhang2021mod}) uses a DNN to parameterize the Green’s function and approximate the solution.